ronkow/python-for-data-practitioners/README.md

 Next, type `print('Hello, world!')` in Notepad and save your code as a Python module (e.g `mymodule.py`).
-Run your module by entering the command `python mymodule.py`:
+`cd` to the directory where you save your module and run it by entering the command `python mymodule.py`:

 <kbd>
 <img src="./images/command_prompt_module.png" width="700" alt="Command Prompt">